what-if-horizon/what-if-data-donation/doc/source/articles/next-in-docker.md

 This tutorial outlines how you can run Next in a docker container.

-This is great for trying out the Next platform and will show you the necessary settings so you could use in production.
+This is great for trying out the Next platform and will show you the necessary settings so you could use it in production.

 ## Prerequisites

-In order for you to try out Next you need to setup some prerequisites.
+In order for you to try out Next you need to set up some prerequisites.

 ### Unsplash

 Configure a developer account at [unsplash](https://unsplash.com/) and get an API key.
 You can do this for free.

-Unsplash is used as the source for banner images used to customized studies.
+Unsplash is used as the source for banner images used to customize studies.

 ### Google OIDC